asantibanez/livewire-status-board/README.md

 />
 ```

-`sortable` enables sorting withing each status and `sortable-between-statuses` allow drag and drop from one status
+`sortable` enables sorting within each status and `sortable-between-statuses` allow drag and drop from one status
 to the other.
 Adding these two properties, allow you to have drag and drop in place.

 You must also install the following JS dependencies in your project to enable sorting and dragging.